subhamay-bhattacharyya-gha/tf-apply-action/README.md

     backend-type: 'remote'
     cloud-provider: 'aws'  # or 'azure', 'gcp' for resource authentication
     tfc-token: ${{ secrets.TF_API_TOKEN }}
-    aws-region: ${{ secrets.AWS_REGION }}  # Required for cloud provider authentication
+    aws-region: ${{ vars.AWS_REGION }}  # Required for cloud provider authentication
     aws-role-to-assume: ${{ secrets.AWS_ROLE_ARN }}
-    terraform-dir: 'infrastructure'
+    terraform-dir: 'infra/aws/tf'
     ci-pipeline: 'true'
 ```

-> **Note:** Configure these secrets for HCP Terraform Cloud with AWS authentication:
+> **Note:** Configure these values in your GitHub repository:
+> - `AWS_REGION` (Variable): Your AWS region for resource authentication (e.g., `us-east-1`)
-> - `TF_API_TOKEN`: Your HCP Terraform Cloud API token
+> - `TF_API_TOKEN` (Secret): Your HCP Terraform Cloud API token
-> - `AWS_REGION`: AWS region for resource authentication
-> - `AWS_ROLE_ARN`: IAM role ARN for OIDC authentication
+> - `AWS_ROLE_ARN` (Secret): Your IAM role ARN for OIDC authentication (e.g., `arn:aws:iam::123456789012:role/GitHubActionsRole`)
 >
-> When using different cloud providers with HCP Terraform Cloud, replace the AWS authentication inputs with the appropriate Azure or GCP secrets as shown in the examples above.
+> Never hardcode API tokens, IAM role ARNs, or regions in your workflow files.
+Store sensitive values like API tokens and role ARNs as GitHub repository secrets and non-sensitive values like regions as repository variables for security.
+When using different cloud providers with HCP Terraform Cloud, replace the AWS authentication inputs with the appropriate Azure or GCP secrets as shown in the examples above.

-## Inputs

 ## Inputs